-Quick Steps on how to make Chivda?
+How to make Chivda?

 - Take a big heavy bottom pan and start by dry roasting the poha (flattened rice) and phool makhana (fox nuts).

-- Then in little oil, toast the nuts, dry red chili, raisins, curry leaves and add the spice powder.
+- Then in a little oil, toast the nuts, dry red chili, raisins, curry leaves and add the spice powder.
 A quick toss is all it needs.

 - Taste for salt and add more if needed.